decentraland/documentation/content/creator/sdk7/interactivity/raycasting.md

 Another way to perform recurrent raycasts is to execute them from within the recurring function of a system.
 This allows you to have a lot more control about when and how these work.
 Instead of registering a callback function, you can perform a raycast query with `raycastSystem.registerRaycast` and then check the data returned by this operation, all within the function of the system.

+Please note that since the raycast is executed in a system, the result will only be available the next tick, needing two runs of the system.
+One to register the raycast for the next frame, and the next frame process its result.

 ```ts
 engine.addSystem((deltaTime) => {
 		const result = raycastSystem.registerRaycast(